Sojourn Overview and General Information

-- Registration in 2017 will be online only; please complete the online registration form.
+- Registration in 2018 will be online only.

 - You may use your own river-worthy boat (canoe or kayak) or rent one-or two-person kayaks from the Sojourn (shuttle transportation and rental costs are already included in the sojourn registration fee).

 - The registration fee is the same if you bring your own vessel.
 The shuttling/handling of the boats is costly to the livery we use, which is why the fee is the same regardless if you bring your boat or not.